Facing Legal Action Over Non-Compete Clause: How Should I Respond to My Former Employer?

 Dear All Seniors,

-I was working with a Eye hospital as a Lobby Incharge for almost 3 years and have left the same last year Dec'2020 & have joined another Eye hospital as Operation Manager, now my previous employer has sent a mediation letter asking for liquidation damages saying that i was not supposed to join in competition & also i am reveling trade secret of them.
+I was working with an eye hospital as a Lobby Incharge for almost 3 years and left the same in December 2020.
+I have joined another eye hospital as an Operation Manager.
+Now, my previous employer has sent a mediation letter asking for liquidated damages, stating that I was not supposed to join a competitor and that I am revealing trade secrets of theirs.

-The appointment letter have clause mentioned as below and they are referring the same in court.
+The appointment letter contains a clause which they are referring to in court.
+It states:

-"That During the period of your engagement, it is expected and it needless to say that all or any information data and or Hospital secrets regarding its working, business, affairs' which you may come to know by virtue of being an employee of the hospital, will be maintained by you in strict confidentiality and in strict secrecy.
-Either during the tenure of your engagement/association with the hospital, for any reason whatsoever, you will not divulge either by word of mouth or by any other way or means, any information relating to the hospital, its working business and affairs which can be detrimental to the interest, business, working and or repute, reputation of the hospital.
+"That during the period of your engagement, it is expected and needless to say that all information, data, and hospital secrets regarding its working, business, and affairs which you may come to know by virtue of being an employee of the hospital, will be maintained by you in strict confidentiality and secrecy.
+You undertake not to divulge any information relating to the hospital, its working, business, and affairs which could be detrimental to its interest, business, working, or reputation, either during your engagement or after.
+Furthermore, you agree not to join or be associated with any competitor of the hospital or any entity/hospital involved in similar business, directly or indirectly.
+Breach of this clause will make you liable for payment of damages to the hospital, not exceeding your one-year salary, which will be recovered as liquidated damages, in addition to legal action for breach of contract."

 Thanks.